improvedk/improve.dk/source/_posts/creating-a-type-aware-parser-for-the-sys-system_internals_partition_columns-ti-field/creating-a-type-aware-parser-for-the-sys-system_internals_partition_columns-ti-field.md

 }
 ```

-It uses a SystemType enumeration for switching between the types (sorry, formatting isn’t being nice to me here):
+It uses a SystemType enumeration for switching between the types (sorry, formatting isn't being nice to me here):

 ```csharp
 namespace OrcaMDF.Core.MetaData.Enumerations